po1sigala/live/02-Lesson-Plans/Full-Time/05-Week/02-Day/02-Day-LessonPlan.md

   ```

   * Running `npm install` is a great first step with any project or exercise that you cloned down from another user or organization.

+  * Another tool that you will use often is `npx`, which stands for "node-package-runner".
+This is a tool that allows us to run a command from a specific package without having to install it.
+It doesn't make much sense for us to use `npx` in this activity, but being aware of it will help us understand it's use case later in the course.

 * Ask the class the following questions (☝️) and call on students for the answers (🙋):